Get to know the people behind the financial advice in our Planner Profiles series.

 After working more than 17 years as an engineer at a Fortune 500 telecommunications company, Allan K. Bell spent the last 10 of those years laying the foundation for his own real-estate investment and development firm.
 But a life-changing event prompted him to rethink his exit strategy and in 2006, Bell, who was a client at the time, began his career as a Northwestern Mutual financial advisor.

-Now, he works with clients across the country from his practice in Rosemont, Illinois, while his wife, Alison, serves as the director of Operations and Client Service.
+Now, he works with clients across the country from his practice in Rosemont, Illinois, while his wife, Alison, serves as the director of Operations and Client Services.
 Below, Bell describes the personal journey that led to this career, why he devotes so much of his time to mentorship and professional development, and the legacy he intends to leave behind.

 Who first taught you about money?